stoeps13/connections-doc/source/admin/customize/t_admin_common_change_font_styles.md

     -   To change the color of body text, change the default value from \#222, which is the code for black, to a color of your choosing.

+        !!! note
-        **Note:** The font color that you define for body text is applied only to text that is contained within basic body tags, such as <p\> tags.
+    The font color that you define for body text is applied only to text that is contained within basic body tags, such as <p\> tags.
 User interface items such as page headings, subheadings, and links are formatted differently.

     -   To change the background color, change the default value from \#fff, which is the code for white, to a color of your choosing.
 7. Save and close the .css file.